cncf/kubernetes-community-days/content/organizing.md

 * Sponsorship tier structure
 * Sample prospectus template <link>
 * The standard is Platinum, Gold, Silver, etc
-* Additional sponsorship opportunties include - the coffee breaks, the happy hour, conference schwag, lunch
+* Additional sponsorship opportunities include - the coffee breaks, the happy hour, conference schwag, lunch
 * Feel free to be creative with sponsorship offerings
 * Be very clear in communicating with sponsors what they are getting and what the are NOT getting